fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 }
 ```

-The [useRef](https://react.dev/reference/react/useRef) hook is used to create a <i>noteFormRef</i> ref, that is assigned to the <i>Togglable</i> component containing the creation note form.
+The [useRef](https://react.dev/reference/react/useRef) hook is used to create a <i>noteFormRef</i> reference, that is assigned to the <i>Togglable</i> component containing the creation note form.
 The <i>noteFormRef</i> variable acts as a reference to the component.
 This hook ensures the same reference (ref) that is kept throughout re-renders of the component.

 We also make the following changes to the <i>Togglable</i> component: